samuelsleight/bintest/README.md

 BinTest solve these problems by running 'cargo build' at test time, parsing its output for identifying and locating the build executables.
 On request it creates a std::process::Command for the binary which can be used for any further testing.

+# See Also

+The testcall crate uses this to build tests and assertions on top of the commands created by bintest.